-- 1. Students enrolled in a Gifted and Talented (GAT) course or Tennis Specialist are expected to remain enrolled in those courses. - 2.
+- Students enrolled in a Gifted and Talented (GAT) course or Tennis Specialist are expected to remain enrolled in those courses. - 2.
 Courses will only proceed if there are sufficient student numbers for classes to be viable. - 3.
-Students enrolling in Year 11 must choose six (6) courses. - It is strongly recommended that students who select four or fewer ATAR courses also select a VET Certificate course. - 5.
+Year 12 students enrolled mainly in non-ATAR courses, including VET, must study six courses for the year. - 4.
+Year 12 students enrolled in at least four ATAR courses may elect to study only five courses for the year. - 5.
 Students can select a maximum of two VET Certificate courses. - 6.
 It is strongly recommended that students who have not demonstrated the minimum standard of numeracy select a Mathematics course. - 7.
 Approval for course changes will only be given on written request from the student's parents/guardians and after an interview with the Course Counsellor, VET Manager, Program Coordinator or an Associate Principal.